OrthoGraph: Product history

 In 2015 OrthoGraph began developing its Android version.
 In September 2016, a multi-platform version of the app was published, called OrthoGraph I, with a new user interface, more accurate measurement, and faster workflows.
-OrthoGraph I won silver qualification in the "Best New Version of the Year" category of Best in Biz Awards 2016.

 Software overview

 OrthoGraph I can capture data from third-party distance measuring devices (from Leica, Bosch and Stabila).
 Data is transferred via Bluetooth, with floorplan outputs shareable with users on other devices.

 Supported formats include DXF (AutoCAD), PDF (Adobe), IFC (Industrial Foundation Classes), JPEG, and PNG.
 Data can also be exported to ArchiCAD using a separate module.